 The amount of time Dropbox stores previous versions of your files depends on the plan you have.
 Check which plan you have.

-If you previously purchased extended version history on your Dropbox Plus account, you have one full year to recover previous versions.
+- Extended version history is no longer available to Dropbox Plus users, but if you previously purchased the extended version history add on, you have one full year to recover previous versions.

 - Sign in to dropbox.com.

 - Click All files in the left sidebar.